mecvillarina/StratisPassportApplicationSmartContract/README.md

 ---------

-The Passport Application Smart Contract expresses a workflow for applying/renewing  of passport that has online payment option.
+The Passport Application Smart Contract expresses a workflow for applying/renewing  of passport that suppports online payment.
 The state transition diagram below shows the interactions among the states in this workflow.

 Application Roles